k2view-academy/K2View-Academy/articles/09_translations/01_translations_overview_and_use_cases.md

 <li>Text.</li>
 <li>Blob (applicable only for a DB that supports Blob).</li>
 <li>Auto increment.
 Creates an automatic sequence starting from 1 and incremented by 1.
 The value cannot be updated by the user.</li>
-<li>Project Function.
+<li>Project function.
 Fabric provides a list of all functions available in the project.
 The value must be selected from the dropdown list.</li>
-<li>LUDB Function, applicable for Translations on LU levels only.
+<li>LUDB function, applicable for Translations on LU levels only.
 Fabric provides a list of LUDB functions available in the LU.
 The value must be selected from the dropdown list.</li>
-<li>LUDB Table, applicable for Translations on LU levels only.
-Fabric provides a list of LU Tables available in the LU.
+<li>LUDB table, applicable for Translations on LU levels only.
+Fabric provides a list of LU tables available in the LU.
 The value must be selected from the dropdown list.</li>
 <li>DB Interface.
 Fabric provides a list of Interfaces existing in the project.
 The value must be selected from the dropdown list.</li>
 <li>SQL.
 Fabric enables testing the SQL query by opening a Query Builder from the Translation Schema window.</li>
 <li>LU Name, applicable for Translations on a Shared Objects level only.
-Fabric provides a list of all LU available in the Project.
+Fabric provides a list of all LU available in the project.
 The value must be selected from the dropdown list.</li>
 </ul>
 </td>
 </tr>